cake-tech/cakewallet-guides/docs/bugs-service-status/connection-issues.md

 - **Attempting Sync**: Your wallet has connected to a node, and is currently exchanging information before the sync begins.

-- **<Number> Blocks Remaining**: Your wallet is currently synchronizing; you should be patient and keep the wallet app open until the number reaches zero.
+- **# Blocks Remaining**: Your wallet is currently synchronizing; you should be patient and keep the wallet app open until the number reaches zero.
 If the number decreases very slowly, you can follow our troubleshooting steps.

 - **Synchronized**: Your wallet is synced, and no further action is needed.